MichellMonroy/-path-of-comet/README.md

 2. Execute main with the following command *mpiexec -n 'number of processes to use' ./main > output.dat*.
 In this case I used 24 processes to speed up the calculation.
 3. The previous command returns a file called **output.dat** if you change the name of that file, you must put the same name on line 14 of view3D.py in addition to creating a folder called "data" to save the graphs.
 4. If you want to make a video with the graphs to see the change between them, you can enter [Gifmaker](https://gifmaker.me/).
+5. To join several videos (if it's necessary), you can enter [Clideo](https://clideo.com/es/editor/merge-video).

 ## Initial Conditions